Nexis-Network/homepage/content/docs/connect/connect-pgcli.md

 pgcli --help
 ```

-## Connect to Exzo Network
+## Connect to Nexis Network

-The easiest way to connect to Exzo Network using the `pgcli` client is with a connection string, which you can obtain from the **Connection Details** widget on the **Exzo Network Dashboard**.
+The easiest way to connect to Nexis Network using the `pgcli` client is with a connection string, which you can obtain from the **Connection Details** widget on the **Nexis Network Dashboard**.
 Select a branch, a role, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)